LF-Engineering/darst/README.md

 - Run `./setup.sh test` to deploy on `test` env.
 Note that this currently deploys only 4 projects (just a demo), all 65 projects will take days to provision.
 - Run `./delete.sh test` to delete.
 - For each file in `mariadb/*.secret.example` create corresponding `mariadb/*.secret` file. `*.secret` file are not checked in the gitgub repository.
-- Each file must be save without new line at the end. `vim` automatically add one, to remove `truncate -s -a filename`.
+- Each file must be saved without new line at the end. `vim` automatically add one, to remove `truncate -s -a filename`.
-- Install MariaDB database: `./mariadb/setup.sh/.
-You can delete via `./mariadb/delete.sh`.
+- Install MariaDB database: `./mariadb/setup.sh test`.
+You can delete via `./mariadb/delete.sh test`.
-- Once installed test if MariaDB works (should list databases): `./mariadb/test.sh`.
+- Once installed test if MariaDB works (should list databases): `./mariadb/test.sh test`.
+- Provision Sorting Hat structure: `./mariadb/structure.sh test`.
+- Popoulate merged `dev` and `staging` Sorting Hat data: `./mariadb/populate.sh test`.
+You will need `cncf/merge-sh-dbs` repo cloned in `../merge-sh-dbs`.

 # Merge Sorting Hat databases